alexander474/Enterprise_programming_exam/README.md

-## Different choices i did take in the exam
+## Different choices i made in the exam

-As the text states that the ratings is "stars" i did not choose to display visual stars as that would just be design work but rather use the data type Integer/int to represent stars where the valid values would be from 1-5 as stated in the exam.
+The exam states that the ratings are some kind of "stars", but I chose not to display visual stars as that would just be design work but rather use the data type Integer/int to represent stars where the valid values would be from 1-5 as stated in the exam.
 When the average is displaying the value i'm using Double with no limit on the decimals because this is not stated in the exam.

-I did also got item information (information about movies) from imdb.com top 250.
-I did just pick 20 items that is displayed by default.
+I got the movie information from imdb.com Top 250.
+I just picked some of the first items displayed.